timdef/criminal-sentencing/documents/README.md

 * Is there a way to find sentencing data for specific judges? i.e. when they're coming up for re-election?

-* Is California still using an algorithm or program for sentences and bail amounts? **Yes, called Compas -- See /resources/links for more info**
+* How does California -- and Los Angeles specifically -- use programs/algorithms during sentencing?
+Does the LA Criminal Court System (still) use programs like COMPAS(https://www.cdcr.ca.gov/rehabilitation/docs/FS_COMPAS_Final_4-15-09.pdf), and to what extent?